juanmacar/wedding-app-backend/README.md

 - `200`: Success (GET, PUT)
 - `201`: Created (POST - successful creation)
 - `400`: Bad Request (missing or invalid invitationId)
-- `404`: Not Found (lodging reservation not found or lodging not available for this users)
+- `404`: Not Found (guest,lodging or transportation reservation not found or not available for this users)
 - `409`: Conflict (reservation exists or not enough spots)
 - `405`: Method Not Allowed
-- `500`: Server Error (database operations or unexpected errors)
+- `500`: Server Error (database operations errors or unexpected errors)

 All error responses include a message and optional error details:
 ```json